Yuuram/BnS-ST/README.txt

 Author: Di'el aka dakaringer
 Project: BnS Skill Tree

+Di'el's Skill Tree Simulator for Blade & Soul
+This is a skill tree simulator for all classes of Blade & Soul.
+This was done possible by reading the source (using the view source button of a browser) of the official Blade & Soul korean website.
+Most functions should work without an internet connection.
+Only some images are downloaded from other sites.

 Disclaimer:

 The following files (used for the skill tree itself) is made by ncsoft.